josephgu2003/Pong-Game-Engine/README.md

-This is one of my earliest projects so the file organization + GitHub page is really messy, never got around to fixing it.
-I accidentally put some external libraries in the same folders as my code (is that bad?) but the credits are below.
+This is one of my earliest projects so the file organization + GitHub page is really messy.
+I accidentally put some external libraries in the same folders as my code (nlohmann json and stb_image, I think that's it), so FYI those are third party libraries.
 The engine code is in the Engine folder.

 Enjoy some pictures:
 <img width="646" alt="Screen Shot 2022-03-21 at 3 34 23 PM" src="https://user-images.githubusercontent.com/82850040/190192402-0b8231ab-bb5c-47f1-9be2-35f1f97d2c2f.png">